 Focus Area: Capacity Building

-Assignment of causality of adverse drug reactions during a clinical trial is performed routinely to determine the relationship of a safety event to use of an investigational product.
 Safety assessments of an investigational product depend upon understanding of causality and the differentiation from correlation or association.
-Fair compensation for injury occurring during a clinical trial is predicated on an accurate causality assessment and determination of whether the injury or death is related to participation in the trial and a consequence of the investigational product.
+Assignment of causality of adverse drug reactions during a clinical trial is predicated on an accurate causality assessment and determination of whether the injury or death is related to participation in the trial and a consequence of the investigational product.

-Recent Indian rules directly link trial participant compensation for injury or death to causality assessment.
+Recent rules in India directly link trial participant compensation for injury or death to causality assessment.
 A need was identified for guidance documents and training materials to enable clinicians and ethics committee members to follow best practice procedures in determining causality for participant injuries or illnesses occurring in the course of a clinical trial.
 The Indian Society for Clinical Research (ISCR) has collaborated with the MRCT Center to expand upon the WHO-UMC system and to develop a comprehensive framework for clinical trials case causality assessment.
-The causality training will not only be relevant within the Indian regulatory context for compensation but can also be used globally.
+The causality training is relevant within the Indian regulatory context for compensation and can also be used outside the region.